 Rodent Damage

 Scoring and furrows are scratches across the surface of bones.
 Scoring usually occurs in the form of parallel lines.
-Furrows leave deeper groves than scoring and generally located on the ends of bones.
+Furrows leave deeper grooves than scoring and are generally located on the ends of bones.
 Rodent markings are distinguishable from carnivorous markings by the straightness of the grooves.
 Rodents typically gnaw on bones in order to wear down their incisors and therefore do not contribute as much damage as carnivores.
 Generally, rodent gnawing is seen on larger bones.

 Burial Damage